 The clarity of these nationally outstanding rivers, and their tributary creeks, is legendary.
 Their native salmon and steelhead runs are world-class.
 Their scenic and recreation values outstanding and their watersheds are home to one of the highest concentration of rare and endemic plants in North America

 However to the casual observer, first impressions of this botanically rich and diverse region may be more of a land recently visited by fire than of rivers and rare plants.There’s no hiding that the Kalmiopsis has been affected by recent wild land fires.
 What’s less obvious is how the land and its rivers will respond in a warming climate and will it remain a climate refuge as it has for millennia?
-Equally important will the public act wisely in time to fully preserve it, if nothing else, its rivers?
+Equally important will the public act wisely in time to fully preserve it, if for nothing else but its rivers?
 Join us as we look to history and this ancient and mysterious land and its rivers for answers.

 The evidence of things not seen